JakeGinesin/icmp-backdoor/README.md

 # ICMP Backdoor
 A cool ICMP listener and reverse shell.
-Ideally, should be used in conjunction with a LKM rootkit like [Diamorphine](https://github.com/m0nad/Diamorphine) to hide the process.
+Ideally, should be used in conjunction with a LKM rootkit like [Diamorphine](https://github.com/m0nad/Diamorphine) or [libprocesshider](https://github.com/gianlucaborello/libprocesshider) to hide the process.
 Hypothetically, this could be turned into shellcode and injected into processes with `ptrace`, but I wouldn't recommend it since this implementation isn't really minimal.

+If you don't want to use `nping` to trigger the reverse shell, you can use the `live-off-the-land` version, which just requires `ping` and `nc`.

 *for educational purposes!*